 The History of Women and Random Acts of Kindness

-As urban lore has it, author Anne Herbert wrote the phrase “practice random kindness and senseless acts of beauty” on a placemat in 1982.
-Eleven years later, Herbert published a collection of true stories about acts of kindness, Random Kindness and Senseless Acts of Beauty.
-Her bumper-sticker-worthy phrase has sparked groups of random strangers all over the world who do nothing but random acts of kindness to other strangers.
+As urban lore has it, author Anne Herbert first wrote the phrase “practice random kindness and senseless acts of beauty” on a diner placemat in 1982.
+Eleven years later, she published a book of the same name, and since then, her message has inspired a global movement of people quietly doing good.

 10 Ideas for Random Acts of Kindness